icinganalysis/icinganalysis.github.io/content/Porter Perkins.md

 I could find only 24 publications, not the "more than 25" mentioned in the biography above.
 Searching is difficult, as his name is in three forms on ntrs.nasa.gov, at least two forms on scholar.google.com, and likewise at other sources (such as P. Perkins, P. J. Perkins, Porter J. Perkins, P. J. Jr Perkins, etc.)

+Sixteen of his NACA publications are in [The Historical Selected Bibliography of NACA-NASA Icing Publications]({filename}The%20Historical%20Selected%20Bibliography%20of%20NACA-NASA%20Icing%20Publications.md), so he contributed to more than 10% of the 132 titles listed.

 Several publications on instruments have been reviewed previously, and Perkins used, developed, and improved them.